Manchester City striker, Kelechi Iheanacho, is suing two lawyers from the Manchester area, over image rights.

 The Super Eagles star claims he was lured into signing over rights to his name by Robert Zanicky of Drums and Raymond Hassay of Exeter.

-Iheanacho met with Zanicky in 2013 when he was 16, after the lawyer approached him following the 2013 African U-17 Championships.
+Iheanacho met with Zanicky in 2013 when he was 16, after the Alabama car accident lawyers approached him following the 2013 African U-17 Championships.
 The player’s father signed an agreement in July 2013 with Zanicky.

 The contract, which was signed for $1,000, gave Zanicky, Hassay and their agency, First Eleven Management, image rights to Iheanacho.